Princess047/alx-system_engineering-devops/0x00-shell_basics/README.md

--script 7 to move the file 'betty' to 'myfirstdirectory' -script 8 for task 8 to delete the file 'betty' -script 9 for task 9 to delete my first directory
+-script 7 to move the file 'betty' to 'myfirstdirectory' -script 8 for task 8 to delete the file 'betty' -script 9 for task 9 to delete my first directory -script 10 to write a command that changes directory to previous one